input-output-hk/ouroboros-leios/Logbook.md

 # Leios logbook

+## 2024-11-22

+### Formal specification

+- More generic design to support Leios variants
+- Added the specification for Uniform Short Leios
+- A new data type that allows building execution paths
+- Initial work to make the relational specification executable

 ## 2024-11-21

 Market data that compares Cardano `mainnet` to other prominent blockchain's throughput was added to the [Transaction Throughput CPS](https://github.com/cardano-scaling/CIPs/pull/5).